Date: 15 September 2015. Stone-Wave Sticks.

 else to deal with.
 Aboard Seaweed, with water and space both in

-limited supply, the Stone-Wave didn't make the cut.
+limited supply, the Stone-Wave did not make the cut.

 Getting rid of clutter is as much

-admitting mistakes and throwing them away as it is in not bringing
+admitting mistakes and throwing them away as in not bringing more Stuff

-struggle with regularly something I didn't really need.
+struggle with regularly something I did not really need.

 This one is now in